Link back to the Teacher’s Guide Table of Contents

 Once you’ve taught cell communication, getting your students to understand how cell division is regulated is pretty straightforward.
 Talking briefly about cancer is a great way to give your students the big picture on this.
 That’s because cancer happens when cell division gets out of control.
 What processes within an animal’s body ensure that cells only divide at the right time?
 And what has to go wrong for cells to divide in an uncontrolled way, leading either to solid tumors or malignancies in the bloodstream (lymphomas, leukemia, etc.)

-Our tutorials start with description of cell fusion experiments from the 1970s.
+Our tutorials start with a description of cell fusion experiments from the 1970s.
 Here’s an example

 What’s going on?
 It’s all about signaling (or, in this case, manipulation of signaling).
 Some molecule available in the “S” phase cell could induce the G1 phase cell to enter S (even if it wasn’t completely ready).
 Conclusion: some signaling molecule was inducing the cell’s progression through the cycle.
 That is why, by the way, I teach cell communication before I teach cell cycle regulation.

-From there we go into reading and quizzes that lead to understanding of the idea of cell cycle checkpoints, as shown in the diagram below.
+From there, we go into reading and quizzes that lead to an understanding of the idea of cell cycle checkpoints, as shown in the diagram below.

-This culminates in reading and interacting with diagrams like the one below, showing how interaction between mitotic cyclin and Cyclin Dependent Kinase (CDK) leads to the formation of MPF, the molecule that induces the cell to move from G2 into M.
+This culminates in reading and interacting with diagrams like the one below, showing how the interaction between mitotic cyclin and Cyclin-Dependent Kinase (CDK) leads to the formation of MPF, the molecule that induces the cell to move from G2 into M.

 Note that the College Board has this exclusion statement: “Knowledge of specific cyclin-CdK pairs or growth factors is beyond the scope of the course and the AP Exam” I’m not sure if the diagram above violates that, but I can’t imagine how to teach how the process works without going into that level of detail.